rgcoe/rgcoe.github.io/_notes/1_note.md

 ```

 #1.
 Automation
-A great way to make sure your project is truly reproducible (will run on another machine, without some secret file that you forgot about) is to set up an automated build sequence.
+A great way to ensure your project is truly reproducible (i.e., will run on another machine without some secret file you forgot) is to set up an automated build sequence.
 You can do this with [GitHub Actions](https://github.com/features/actions) or other similar services.
 You can find an example of this for the [wec_as_multiport project](https://github.com/sandialabs/wec_as_multiport) here: [python-app.yml](https://github.com/sandialabs/wec_as_multiport/blob/main/.github/workflows/python-app.yml).